bdmendes/camel/README.md

   $ cargo test
 </pre>

-Upon development, to be able to claim a statistically significant improvement, it is recommended to set up a tournament against other version, using a utility such as [fast-chess](https://github.com/Disservin/fast-chess) or [cutechess-cli](https://github.com/cutechess/cutechess).
-For convenience, rely on the bundled script to automate the process using fast-chess:
+Upon development, to be able to claim a statistically significant improvement, it is recommended to set up a tournament against other version, using a utility such as [FastChess](https://github.com/Disservin/fast-chess) or [CuteChess CLI](https://github.com/cutechess/cutechess).
+For convenience, rely on the bundled script to automate the process using FastChess:

 <pre>
   $ ./scripts/gauntlet.sh [BRANCH/TAG]
 </pre>

-It is also possible and fun to deploy the engine to [lichess](https://lichess.org/), through the [lichess-bot bridge](https://github.com/lichess-bot-devs/lichess-bot).
+It is also possible and fun to deploy the engine to [Lichess](https://lichess.org/), through the [lichess-bot bridge](https://github.com/lichess-bot-devs/lichess-bot).
 Please note, however, that the obtained [Glicko](https://lichess.org/page/rating-systems) rating is not directly comparable to [FIDE](https://en.wikipedia.org/wiki/FIDE)'s due to different player pools.
-With that in mind, you can simply use the bundled script to deploy the engine to lichess:
+With that in mind, you can simply use the bundled script to deploy the engine to Lichess:

 <pre>
   $ ./scripts/deploy.sh